gotech-io/gotech-io.github.io/content/home/md/services/index.md

 ---
 layout: screens/home/sections/services/index
 section: Services
-title: The only tech company you'll ever need
+title: In a changing world, you need a flexible partner that will take ownership
 services:
   - content/web.md
   - content/devops.md